-Organizations must have a Data Universal Numbering System (DUNS) Number, active System for Award Management (SAM) registration, and Grants.gov account to apply for grants.
+Organizations must have an active System for Award Management (SAM) registration, and Grants.gov account to apply for grants.
 If individual applicants are eligible to apply for this funding opportunity, then you may begin with step 3, Create a Grants.gov account, listed below.

-Creating a Grants.gov account can be completed online in minutes, but DUNS and SAM registrations may take several weeks.
+Creating a Grants.gov account can be completed online in minutes, but SAM registrations may take additional time.
 Therefore, an organization's registration should be done in sufficient time to ensure it does not impact the entity's ability to meet requirement application submission deadlines.